MSc in Psychology (University of Bolton)

 - Positive Psychology in Practice

-- Psychology Dissertation Proposal
+- Critical Positive Psychology

-- Psychology Dissertation (15,000 words)
+- Psychology Dissertation (up to 15,000 words)

 To enter in the programme, students must have: